-The need for partnership to keep pace with the speed of science was echoed by four Center Directors: Dr. Peter Marks, Director of the Center for Biologics Evaluation and Research (CBER); Dr. Susan Mayne, Director of the Center for Food Safety and Applied Nutrition (CFSAN); Dr. Jeffrey Shuren, Director of the Center for Devices and Radiological Health (CDRH); and Dr. Janet Woodcock, Director of the Center for Drug Evaluation and Research (CDER).
+The need for partnership to keep pace with the speed of science was echoed by four Center Directors:

+Dr. Peter Marks, Director of the Center for Biologics Evaluation and Research (CBER); Dr. Susan Mayne, Director of the Center for Food Safety and Applied Nutrition (CFSAN); Dr. Jeffrey Shuren, Director of the Center for Devices and Radiological Health (CDRH); and Dr. Janet Woodcock, Director of the Center for Drug Evaluation and Research (CDER).

-Dr. Marks told panel moderator Michael McCaughan of Prevision Policy, LLC, that FDA needs "less formal, less traditional public-private partnerships and new ways of acquiring information," citing the fast-developing field of cellular and gene therapies as examples.
+Dr. Marks told panel moderator Michael McCaughan of Prevision Policy, LLC, that FDA needs "less formal, less traditional public-private partnerships that can keep pace with development and new ways of acquiring information," citing the fast-developing field of cellular and gene therapies as examples.
 Both Drs.
 Mayne and Shuren shared that the same challenge holds true with food and device technology advancements.
 Dr. Shuren emphasized the need for collaboration in figuring out how to make new science "less costly and more efficient," while Dr. Mayne reinforced the need for "partnership in science communications to keep the public informed."
 Dr. Woodcock highlighted the ongoing need for real-world data and partnerships that address "the challenges in the quality and completeness of that data," pointing to the Foundation's IMEDS program as a successful example.
 "We're building a national resource there," she said in highlighting the Foundation's collaboration with the Sentinel Initiative.

-Then-Acting FDA Commissioner Sharpless talks with Foundation Board Chair Ellen Sigal

-Following the panel, Foundation Board Chair Dr. Ellen V. Sigal sat down with then-Acting Commissioner Sharpless for his first public discussion since taking the post.
-He immediately picked up the thread of real-world data calling such partnerships "the way of the future" while acknowledging challenges such as privacy protection, aggregation, and interpretation of data sets.
-He noted a goal of addressing the challenge of real-world evidence so that FDA's work is fully informed by evidence, experience, and stakeholder input, stressing the agency's commitment to being patient/ consumer driven: "we're making that the driving priority."
+Then-Acting FDA Commissioner Sharpless talks with Foundation Board Chair Ellen Sigal a goal of addressing the challenge of real-world evidence so that FDA's work is fully informed by evidence, experience, and stakeholder input, stressing the agency's commitment to being patient/ consumer driven: "we're making that the driving priority."

-Dr. Abernethy highlighted the role of the Foundation as the 'place we can strike partnerships to move regulatory science forward.'
+Dr. Abernethy highlighted the role of the Foundation as the 'place we can strike partnerships to move regulatory science forward."